robertdebock/learn-terraform/ADVANCED/remote-exec.md

 Generally speaking; try to [limit](https://www.terraform.io/docs/language/resources/provisioners/syntax.html#provisioners-are-a-last-resort) the commands to the bare minimum to get going; there are better ways to configure a system.

 For Azure virtual machines, there is also a resource [azurerm_virtual_machine_extension](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_machine_extension) which is more suitable to execute commands.
 Since most other cloud providers do not have such a resource, understanding `remote-exec` is quite useful.

+For Google instances, there is a parameter [metadata_startup_script](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_instance#metadata_startup_script) in the resource compute_instance, that does something similar.

 ## Howto